csufeardir/reddit_scroller/README.md

 ## How Does It work?

 Pretty simple: You type the subreddit and hit the "SCROLL!" button.
 This gives you the first page of that subreddit, and <br>
 more images get loaded as you keep scrolling down.
-The limit is your RAM.
+The limit is either your RAM, or Reddit's archive.

 ![ScrollReddit Page](https://imgur.com/VQhDK2B.png)